Digital ecology

 Digital ecology is a science about the interdependence of digital systems and the natural environment.
-This field of study looks at the methods in which digital technologies are changing the way we interact with the environment, as well as how these technologies affects the environment itself.
+This field of study looks at the methods in which digital technologies are changing the way how people interact with the environment, as well as how these technologies affects the environment itself.
 It is a branch of ecology that promotes green practices to fight digital pollution.
-Digital ecology is becoming more and more important every day because the total carbon footprint of the internet, our electronic devices, and supporting elements add up to about 3.7% of global greenhouse gas emissions (including about 1.4 per cent of overall global carbon dioxide emissions).
+Currently the total carbon footprint of the internet, our electronic devices, and supporting elements accounts for about 3.7% of global greenhouse gas emissions (including about 1.4 per cent of overall global carbon dioxide emissions).

-Overall, digital ecology is a complex and multifaceted field that requires a holistic approach to understanding the relationship between digital technologies and the natural world.
-As our reliance on digital technologies continues to grow, it is important to consider the environmental consequences of these technologies and work towards more sustainable solutions.
+Digital ecology can also be used to denote the use of technology in the study of ecological systems and processing, examining how technological developments aid in the collection, analysis and management of ecological data.
+Important fields in this aspect of digital ecology include the development of drone technology for wildlife monitoring.

 Negative impact on the environment

 One of the main areas of focus in digital ecology is the impact of electronic waste, or e-waste.
 As more and more devices become obsolete and are replaced with newer models, the amount of e-waste being produced is increasing at an alarming rate.
 This e-waste often ends up in landfills, where it can leach harmful chemicals into the soil and water supply.

 Another aspect of digital ecology is the energy consumption of digital technologies and the digital pollution in causes.
 The production and use of digital devices requires significant amounts of energy, and as the demand for these devices increases, so does the amount of energy required to meet this demand..
 The total carbon footprint of the internet, our electronic devices, and supporting elements add up to about 3.7% of global greenhouse gas emissions.
 It is as much as for the airline industry and the number keeps on rising.
 This increase in energy consumption has a negative impact on the environment, as it contributes to climate change and air pollution.
 Research has shown, that if the internet was a country, it would be the seventh largest polluter in the world, by some estimates.